The Best Lasagna with Italian Sausage

 - Use lots of fresh basil.
 Fresh basil is key to any pasta dish and it really brings this whole lasagna together with it’s herby flavor.
 Layer chopped basil on every layer of the lasagna as well as the top for a fresh and savory basil flavor!

-- Use oven ready lasagna noodles.
+- Use no boil noodles.
 This will save a ton of time and hassle – these noodles require no boiling and are oven ready right from the box to layer in your Italian sausage lasagna.
 I’ve done lasagna both ways – fresh boiled noodles or oven ready noodles.
 Both have given me great results.

 Why did my lasagna turn out dry?